Elixir-UTFPR/curso_de_elixir_sequencial_marco_2022/README_en.md

   - What is and how to use the Pipe operator (|>)?
   - How to create projects using Mix?
   - How to do Test Driven Development in Elixir?
-  - How to solve Exercism or Advent of Code problems in Elixir, in an idiomatic way?
+  - How to solve Exercism or Advent of Code problems in Elixir in an idiomatic way?
   - How to learn from the community?

 ## Methodology

-There will be 5 hours per week of online classes (recorded) with a lot of interaction and live coding (live programming).
-In addition, the student must dedicate at least 3 more hours each week to solving exercises and consuming materials indicated by the instructor.
+There will be 5 hours per week of online classes (recorded) with many interactions and live coding (live programming).
+In addition, the student must dedicate at least three more hours each week to solving exercises and consuming materials indicated by the instructor.

 ## Instructor/Coordinator

 Professor Adolfo Gustavo Serra Seca Neto.
 YouTube channel https://youtube.com/c/AdolfoNeto

-Adolfo Neto has been Associate Professor in the Department of Informatics at the Federal University of Technology - Paraná (UTFPR), Brazil, since 2008.
-He has worked at the Federal Center for Technological Education in São Paulo, Brazil, from 2007 to 2008, and at the State University of Santa Catarina, Brazil, in 2008.
+Adolfo Neto has been an Associate Professor in the Department of Informatics at the Federal University of Technology - Paraná (UTFPR), Brazil, since 2008.
 He holds a Doctorate in Computer Science from the University of São Paulo, Brazil, 2007.
 He has served as a member of technical committees and reviewer for some conferences and journals.
 His research interests include knowledge sharing in software engineering, agile software development and logic for computer science.

 ## Investment